daweepkaur/ai-retention-copilot/README.md

 Integrate with backend systems

 🎯 Final note
-This project is not just about predicting churn-it's about helping businesses decide what to do next.
+This project is not just about predicting churn — it's about helping businesses decide what to do next.

 👤 Author
 Daweep Kaur